ibanlegi/multi-player/README.md

 ```bash
 ./zellij --layout layout_server.kdl
 ```

+## Algorithmic complexity reference
+For a detailed study of the termination conditions and theoretical message complexity of the synchronization algorithms implemented in this project, please refer to the [EXPLANATION.md](./EXPLANATION.md).

 ## Reference

 * This work is inspired by content from the [Multi-player Fully Distributed Game Lab – IRIT](https://www.irit.fr/~Georges.Da-Costa/distributed-systems/), as well as lectures and guidance provided by **Georges DA-COSTA (IRIT)**.